tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 console.log(new Boolean(false) == false ? "\"new Boolean(false)\" is false" : "\"new Boolean(false)\" is true");
 console.log("false" == false ? "\"false\" is false" : "\"false\" is true");

-/*
-Basically, the first 8 values above are all coerced to *false* in a Boolean content.
-Everything else - like the string "false" for example, is coerced to *true*.
 */
 ```

+**Basically, the first 8 values above are all coerced to *false* in a Boolean content.
+Everything else - like the string "false" for example, is coerced to *true*.**

 ## XI. <a id="section11"></a>Nota bene